 So what exactly is a smart radiator fan?
 Simply put, these are little fans that attach to the underside of your radiator and gently push heat upwards through the radiator fins to help with the airflow.
 What makes them smart is the thermometer which sticks to the back of the radiator with magnets and as soon as it gets warm, it turns on the fans.
 Effortless!

 Setting these up was extremely easy.
-I have a single panel radiator so I attached the clips to both the fan units which then securely stuck to the bottom of the radiator with magnets.
+My radiator is larger in the living room, so I didn’t need the extra clips.
+I simply lifted them up inside the base of the radiator, the magnetic clips then pop out and stick to the metal.
+They simply disappear and you wouldn’t know they’re there.
 To ensure they were going to run efficiently, I gave the back of the radiator a good clean with a radiator brush.
 It’s crazy how much dust builds up!
 Yuck!

 Once the fans were attached, all it took was attaching the power cable and switching on the heating.
 These fans are mains powered but according to SpeedComfort, they use around 15p of energy per unit per year.
 So my double set would use around 30p of energy – which is a tiny amount.